Search the Omeda Knowledge Base

 It is possible for a subscriber to meet the criteria for multiple groups.
 The Net Customers Selected count only counts these subscribers once.
 If the customer is in multiple groups, they are assigned to the first group in which they appear in the query window (in this case group 1).

 You can quickly view the contact rules assigned to a group by moving your mouse over the contact rules information icon for each group.

 The field library is only displayed for the group you are currently working on.
-You can view which group is active and change the active group using the group drop down menu or by clicking the side arrow (open) or down arrow (close) sign next to the group name.You can rename, clone (copy) and remove any existing groups by clicking the dropdown next to your Group.
+You can view which group is active and change the active group using the group drop down menu or by clicking the side arrow (open) or down arrow (close) sign next to the group name.You can rename, clone (copy), remove or reorder (move up or down) any existing groups by clicking the dropdown next to your Group.

 Saving Your Query